APL (programming language): Optimised bytecode

 Weak typing in APL means that a name may reference an array (of any datatype), a function or an operator.
 In general, the interpreter cannot know in advance which form it will be and must therefore perform analysis, syntax checking etc. at run-time.
 However, in certain circumstances, it is possible to deduce in advance what type a name is expected to reference and then generate bytecode which can be executed with reduced run-time overhead.
 This bytecode can also be optimised using compilation techniques such as constant folding or common subexpression elimination.
 The interpreter will execute the bytecode when present and when any assumptions which have been made are met.
 Dyalog APL includes support for optimised bytecode.

 Compilation

 Compilation of APL has been the subject of research and experiment since the language first became available; the first compiler is considered to be the Burroughs APL-700 which was released around 1971.
 In order to be able to compile APL, language limitations have to be imposed.
-APEX is a research APL compiler which was written by Robert Bernecky and is available under the GNU Public License.
+APEX is a research APL compiler which was written by Robert Bernecky and is available under the GNU General Public License.

 The STSC APL Compiler is a hybrid of a bytecode optimiser and a compiler – it enables compilation of functions to machine code provided that its sub-functions and globals are declared, but the interpreter is still used as a runtime library and to execute functions which do not meet the compilation requirements.